openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request by sending a HTTP POST request to the Credential Endpoint with the following parameters:

 * `type`: REQUIRED.
 Type of a credential being requested.
 It corresponds to a `type` property in a Issuer metadata.
 * `format`: OPTIONAL.
 Format of the credential to be issued.
 If not present, the issuer will determine the credential format based on the client's format default.
+* `credential`: OPTIONAL.
+JSON Object representing the credential that the client consents to being issued.
+If present its properties MUST be a subset of the properties in the matching unsigned credential returned with the access_token.
-* `proof` OPTIONAL.
+* `proof`: OPTIONAL.
 JSON Object containing proof of possession of the key material the issued credential shall be bound to.
 The `proof` object MUST contain the following `proof_type` element which determines its structure:

    * `proof_type`: REQUIRED.
 JSON String denoting the proof type.

 This specification defines the following values for `proof_type`: